gagankj/installing-frappe-drive/README.md

 A complete Guide to Install Frappe Drive in Ubuntu 22.04 LTS.

+All the commands mentioned here has to be run in terminal.

-### First of all , run these commands first before installing the drive
+### First of all , run these commands in first before installing the drive
     sudo apt update
 ###
     sudo add-apt-repository universe